What Managers Should Focus On While Setting SMART Goals For Teamwork

 The more detailed and challenging your goals are, the more likely you will be motivated to accomplish them.

 So, don't just limit yourselves to a SMART goal.
-Make the whole process a little more intense by making use of OKRs (Objectives and Key Results.)
+Instead, make the whole process a little more intense using OKRs (Objectives and Key Results.)
 We all know that we are more likely to do something if we set it as a goal.
-So we should use the SMART approach when designing our OKR to make sure that what we set out to do is not impossible!
+So we should use the SMART approach when designing our OKR to ensure that what we set out to do is not impossible!

 Rick Klau (partner at Google Ventures) explains,

 Personal OKRs define what the person is working on.
 Team OKRs define priorities for the team, not just a collection of individual OKRs.
 Company OKRs are big picture, a top-level focus for the entire company.
-Company OKRs are big picture, a top-level focus for the entire company.
+Finally, company OKRs are big picture, a top-level focus for the entire company.

-These OKRs help connects each team's objectives to the business goal so that each employee would evaluate his/her contribution to the company.
+These OKRs help connects each team's objectives to the business goal so that each employee would evaluate their contribution to the company.

 10. Improve communication skills

 Work on improving communication skills for both yourself and your team members.
 Building straightforward communication will take 90 percent of the stress out of your day.
-To allocate the workload, it could entail a weekly planning meeting, or it could mean absolutely no meetings at all or a regular write-up of what is done and what is outstanding from each employee.
+To allocate the workload, it could entail a weekly planning meeting.
+It could mean absolutely no meetings or a regular write-up of what is done and what is outstanding from each employee.

 11. Learn to recognize

 Appreciation, small rewards, and truly constructive feedback improve employee engagement and keep the team on track for success.
-Many employers introduce continual reward systems designed to recognize employees for a number of accomplishments in order to demonstrate gratitude.
+As a result, many employers introduce continual reward systems designed to recognize employees for many accomplishments to demonstrate gratitude.

 Automate and simplify the employee rewards and recognition program with an easy-to-use and customizable cloud-based solution from Vantage Rewards.